deic-dk/pod_manifests/ubuntu_noble_kavita.md

 To keep books across pod deletion/creation, configure the libraries you create to use subfolders in `/home/kavita/ebooks`.

-When deleting a pod, your configuration directory will be copied to `kavita_config.tar.gz` in your ScienceData home folder.
+When deleting a pod, your configuration directory will be copied to `kavita_config-foldername.tar.gz` in your ScienceData home folder - where `foldername` is the name of the directory mounted from ScienceData.
 When firing up the image again, this archive, if present, will be copied over and used - and thus you'll continue with the libraries you configured last time you ran the image.

 By providing a public SSH key you can access your container via SSH.